UltimateCoder00/Event-Finder/README.md

 - Event 003 - $30.29, Distance 3
 - Event 001 - $35.20, Distance 5
 - Event 006 - $01.40, Distance 12

+### Instructions
+- Please detail any assumptions you have made.
+- How might you change your program if you needed to support multiple events at the same location?
+- How would you change your program if you were working with a much larger world size?